mustafaoezkan/simulated-annealing/README.md

-# Implementation of Simulated Annealing Algorithm in JavaScript
+# Implementation of Simulated Annealing Algorithm in TypeScript

-Coding the Simulated Annealing Algorithm that I saw in the Optimization Algorithms course in JavaScript (React.js) environment.
+Coding the Simulated Annealing Algorithm that I saw in the Optimization Algorithms course in TypeScript (React.js) environment.

 ## Project setup